 DWD's Technical Education Equipment Grant program is an existing program available to assist Wisconsin school districts with career and technical education programs.
 The grants support the purchase and installation of advanced manufacturing equipment as well as training for high school students.
 The grants also accelerate the transition of students into the workforce by preparing them for stable careers.
-Additionally, the grants help students and their families reduce higher education costs by providing dual enrollment credits, industry-endorsed certificates, and technical endorsements on high school diplomas.
+Additionally, the grants help students, and their families, reduce higher education costs by providing dual enrollment credits, industry-endorsed certificates, and technical endorsements on high school diplomas.

 DWD favors improving the Technical Education Equipment Grant program to increase access to advanced manufacturing job opportunities and address the industry's worker quantity challenge.
-However, a close review of AB 550 raises concerns that merit additional consideration.
+However, a close review of SB 580 raises concerns that merit additional consideration.
+It is worth noting that the substitute amendment offered does not address the department's concerns.
 These concerns fall into four primary areas: